microsoft/jacdac-cli/README.md

 for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.

-**Partner Preview: Jacdac is currently in preview.
-If you would like to join as a pre-release test partner, please email jacdac-tap@microsoft.com.**

 This repository contains a command line interface tool for the [Jacdac](https://aka.ms/jacdac) protocol.

 -   **[Jacdac Protocol Documentation](https://aka.ms/jacdac/)**